 There was also a USB outlet to charge your phone or iPad.
-Headphones were noise canceling so you really get transported into your entertainment zone.
-I usually fill up my movie quota during my flights but it was an odd hour of flying and I hadn’t slept for a second in the last 48 hours, so I decided to give my eyes a bit of rest and be in the dream world by listening to the soothing instrumental music playing on the noise cancelling headphones provided by the Sri Lankan Airlines.
+Headphones were noise-cancelling so you really get transported into your entertainment zone.
+I usually fill up my movie quota during my flights but it was an odd hour of flying and I hadn’t slept for a second in the last 48 hours, so I decided to give my eyes a bit of rest and be in the dream world by listening to the soothing instrumental music playing on the noise-cancelling headphones provided by the Sri Lankan Airlines.

 3) Business Class Lounge